MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/run-the-tests.md

     <Parameter Name="SdelExcludeVMDevnode">(DisplayName!='Microsoft Hyper-V Virtual Machine Bus')</Parameter>
 ```

 **SdelExcludeDrivers**: this is the recommended place to use SDEL to exclude drivers and/or devices.
 For example, you could use this to exclude drivers that have known bugs or to narrow the scope of the test.
 Running with the default of ```(DriverBinaryNames!='')``` targets all drivers of all devices on the system (except the “Microsoft Hyper-V Virtual Machine Bus” device node as noted above).
+To exclude all devnodes with a.sys, then use "DriversBinaryNames!='cdrom.sys'".
+To exclude a specific device based on hardware I,D then use "hardwareids!=PCI\VEN_%%%" where %%% is the hardware ID.
+To exclude a specific device based on DisplayName then use "DisplayName!='MyHardware'".
 ```
     <Parameter Name="SdelExcludeDrivers">(DriverBinaryNames!='')</Parameter>
 ```